 There are many ways to engage employees and support Mercy Corps.
 We can work with you to inspire employees, meet your business goals and support our work at the scale that is appropriate for your company.

 Workplace giving allows companies a way to meet philanthropy goals while providing a meaningful opportunity for employees to give.
-We can help you set up unique fundraising campaigns at work or year-round, ongoing opportunities for employees to give.
+We can help you set up unique workplace fundraising campaigns or year-round, ongoing opportunities for employees to give.

 Fundraising at work: Our online fundraising platform makes it easy to launch a fundraising campaign and customize your fundraising page.
 From featured stories to photos to personalized URLs, the platform can be carefully designed to reflect corporate branding and demonstrate your support of Mercy Corps to a wide audience.